Occudo Quantitative Strategies LP Invests $1.23 Million in Lululemon Athletica Inc. (NASDAQ:LULU)

-Occudo Quantitative Strategies LP bought a new stake in shares of Lululemon Athletica Inc. (NASDAQ:LULU – Get Rating) in the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm bought 4,503 shares of the apparel retailer’s stock, valued at approximately $1,228,000.
+Occudo Quantitative Strategies LP purchased a new stake in Lululemon Athletica Inc. (NASDAQ:LULU – Get Rating) in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm purchased 4,503 shares of the apparel retailer’s stock, valued at approximately $1,228,000.

-A number of other hedge funds have also recently bought and sold shares of LULU.
-BlackRock Inc. grew its stake in shares of Lululemon Athletica by 1.3% in the 1st quarter.
-BlackRock Inc. now owns 6,610,763 shares of the apparel retailer’s stock worth $2,414,447,000 after purchasing an additional 87,610 shares during the last quarter.
-Jennison Associates LLC boosted its holdings in Lululemon Athletica by 16.8% during the second quarter.
-Jennison Associates LLC now owns 4,507,815 shares of the apparel retailer’s stock worth $1,228,875,000 after buying an additional 648,749 shares in the last quarter.
-Wellington Management Group LLP grew its position in Lululemon Athletica by 21.8% in the first quarter.
-Wellington Management Group LLP now owns 2,824,943 shares of the apparel retailer’s stock worth $1,031,753,000 after buying an additional 505,401 shares during the last quarter.
-Artisan Partners Limited Partnership increased its holdings in shares of Lululemon Athletica by 7.6% in the second quarter.
-Artisan Partners Limited Partnership now owns 1,757,855 shares of the apparel retailer’s stock valued at $479,209,000 after buying an additional 124,306 shares in the last quarter.
+A number of other institutional investors have also recently bought and sold shares of the stock.
+BlackRock Inc. boosted its holdings in shares of Lululemon Athletica by 1.3% in the first quarter.
+BlackRock Inc. now owns 6,610,763 shares of the apparel retailer’s stock worth $2,414,447,000 after buying an additional 87,610 shares during the period.
+Jennison Associates LLC boosted its stake in Lululemon Athletica by 16.8% in the 2nd quarter.
+Jennison Associates LLC now owns 4,507,815 shares of the apparel retailer’s stock worth $1,228,875,000 after purchasing an additional 648,749 shares during the period.
+Wellington Management Group LLP grew its position in Lululemon Athletica by 21.8% during the 1st quarter.
+Wellington Management Group LLP now owns 2,824,943 shares of the apparel retailer’s stock worth $1,031,753,000 after purchasing an additional 505,401 shares in the last quarter.
+Artisan Partners Limited Partnership raised its stake in Lululemon Athletica by 7.6% during the 2nd quarter.
+Artisan Partners Limited Partnership now owns 1,757,855 shares of the apparel retailer’s stock valued at $479,209,000 after purchasing an additional 124,306 shares during the period.
 Finally, Massachusetts Financial Services Co.
-MA lifted its position in shares of Lululemon Athletica by 8.7% during the 2nd quarter.
+MA lifted its holdings in shares of Lululemon Athletica by 8.7% in the second quarter.
 Massachusetts Financial Services Co.
-MA now owns 1,343,961 shares of the apparel retailer’s stock valued at $366,377,000 after acquiring an additional 107,681 shares during the last quarter.
-81.11% of the stock is owned by institutional investors and hedge funds.
+MA now owns 1,343,961 shares of the apparel retailer’s stock valued at $366,377,000 after purchasing an additional 107,681 shares in the last quarter.
+Hedge funds and other institutional investors own 81.11% of the company’s stock.

-In related news, Director Kathryn Henry sold 189 shares of the company’s stock in a transaction on Monday, September 12th.
-The shares were sold at an average price of $351.80, for a total transaction of $66,490.20.
-Following the completion of the sale, the director now directly owns 4,102 shares of the company’s stock, valued at approximately $1,443,083.60.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Corporate insiders own 0.46% of the company’s stock.
+In other Lululemon Athletica news, Director Kathryn Henry sold 189 shares of the firm’s stock in a transaction on Monday, September 12th.
+The shares were sold at an average price of $351.80, for a total value of $66,490.20.
+Following the sale, the director now directly owns 4,102 shares in the company, valued at approximately $1,443,083.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.46% of the stock is currently owned by insiders.

 About Lululemon Athletica